-From $9,995 inc GST (for a tiny house), off-grid solar electricity is ideal for homes or buildings where it’s not possible to connect to mains or grid electricity.
+From $17,400 inc GST (for a small house/tiny house), off-grid solar electricity is ideal for homes or buildings where it’s not possible to connect to mains or grid electricity.
 These areas might be in remote parts of New Zealand where getting connected to the national power grid is not possible or not financially viable.

 But it’s not just about the convenience of reliable 24/7 power.
 There are other benefits too:

 No grid connection fee